literallybenjam/rainbow-colour/README.md

 ##  COLOUR-VALUES  ##

-There are eight colour-values available for use in RAINBOW:
+There are eight colours available for use in RAINBOW:

 `cyan` `blue` `purple` `magenta` `red` `yellow` `green` `teal`